JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 the argument name is not specified, the object is accessed by the implicit default name `it`. `it` is shorter than `this` and expressions with `it` are usually easier to read.

-However, when calling the object's functions or properties you don't have the object available implicitly like `this`.
+However, when calling the object's functions or properties, you don't have the object available implicitly like `this`.
 Hence, accessing the context object via `it` is better when the object is mostly used as an argument in function calls.
 `it` is also better if you use multiple variables in the code block.